Confidence-Calibrated Face and Kinship Verification: Introduction

-2) We develop a confidence-calibrated algorithm via angle scaling, which can be directly applied to existing face and kinship verification models without model modifications.
-To the best of our knowledge, this is the first general confidence-calibrated solution to face and kinship verification in modern context.

-3) Extensive experiments are conducted on both face and kinship datasets, and the results demonstrate that our proposed method achieves state-of-the-art calibration performance.
+The pipeline of our confidence-calibrated face and kinship verification is illustrated in Fig. \ref{Fig1}.
+The main contributions of this work can be outlined below: \begin{itemize} \item We introduce a new confidence measure for probabilistic face and kinship verification, allowing any off-the-shelf verification models to efficiently estimate the prediction confidence. \item We develop a confidence-calibrated algorithm via angle scaling, which can be directly applied to existing face and kinship verification models without model modifications.
+To the best of our knowledge, this is the first general confidence-calibrated solution to face and kinship verification in a modern context. \item We propose a method for estimating uncertainty in calibrated confidence to boost the reliability and trustworthiness of verification systems in the presence of noisy data. \item Extensive experiments are conducted on both face and kinship datasets, and the results demonstrate that our proposed methods achieve state-of-the-art calibration and decision-aid performance. \end{itemize}

-The rest of the paper is organized as follows.
-In section II, we first review prior works on face and kinship verification, and then discuss related works on confidence estimation in face analysis.
-In section III, we elaborate our proposed confidence measure for face and kinship verification, followed by our confidence-calibrated approach.
-In section IV, we present experimental results and analysis.
-Finally, we conclude the paper in section V.
+The rest of the paper is organized as follows: Section \ref{Section2} first reviews prior works on face and kinship verification, and then discusses related works on confidence estimation in face analysis.
+In section \ref{Section3}, we elaborate our proposed confidence measure for face and kinship verification, followed by our confidence calibration and uncertainty estimation approaches.
+Section \ref{Section4} presents experimental results and analysis.
+Finally, we conclude the paper in section \ref{Section5}.